Surprisingly, the ever-so-convenient dishwasher isn't the most essential kitchen appliance.

 Earlier models of dishwashers used about 9-14 gallons of water per wash, and many people might have wondered "how many gallons of water does a dishwasher use?"

-These dishwashers date back to 1994 and have clearly evolved since then.
+These dishwashers date back to 1994 and have clearly evolved since then, leading to the development of more efficient dishwashers.

 Nowadays, when considering how many gallons of water the average dishwasher uses, a conventional or average dishwasher uses 6 to 10 gallons of water per cycle, with energy use of 0.87-1.59 kWh per load.